-The makeup of the Board has changed substantially in the last twelve months, with five Directors leaving the Board and four new directors being appointed.
-The Board has not undertaken yet any formal review of its operations as it considers it is too early to do so, and that its focus needs to be on the immediate improvement in financial performance.
+The makeup of the Board has changed substantially in the last eighteen months, with three Directors leaving the Board and three new directors being appointed.
+The Board has not undertaken yet any formal review of its operations as it considers it is too early to do so, and that its continuing focus needs to be on the immediate improvement in financial performance.
 It is for this reason that the Board has not yet undertaken a formal skills matrix analysis and review.